 The Structure of the Board of Governors

-The Board of Governors is made up of 11 positions as follows:
+The Board of Governors is made up of 12 governor positions and an associate member, as follows:

 - 2 Parent Governors (elected by the Parents)

 - 1 Local Authority Governor (appointed by the Local Authority)

 - 3 Foundation Governors (appointed by the Diocese)

 - 1 Staff Governor (appointed by the Staff)